-- 1.12 The development should be designed in accordance with the High-Density Housing for Families with Children Guidelines, including the provision of: - (a) An outdoor amenity area to include areas suitable for a range of children's play activities appropriate in size for the scale of the project and situated to maximize sunlight access (S. 3.3.2, 3.4.3); - (b) A minimum of 2.3 sq. m (25 sq. ft.) of bulk storage for each dwelling unit (S. 4.4.2); - Note to Applicant: The rezoning drawings indicate 145 units with in-suite storage, and 39 storage units in the parkade.
-This would leave approximately 47 units without access to bulk storage. - (c) A multi-purpose indoor amenity space appropriate in size for the scale of the project, with a wheelchair accessible washroom and kitchenette.
-Consider positioning this adjacent to the children's play area to enable parental supervision from the amenity room (S. 3.7.3); and
+1.13 The development should be designed in accordance with the High-Density Housing for Families with Children Guidelines, including the provision of:

-- (d) A balcony for each unit with 1.8 by 2.7 m minimum dimensions (S. 4.3.2). - 1.13 The below-market units should be designed to the same standards of livability as the market rental units.
+- (a) An outdoor amenity area to include areas suitable for a range of children's play activities appropriate in size for the scale of the project and situated to maximize sunlight access (S. 3.3.2, 3.4.3); - (b) A minimum of 2.3 sq. m (25 sq. ft.) of bulk storage for each dwelling unit (S. 4.4.2); - Note to Applicant: The rezoning drawings indicate approximately 5 units without in-suite storage.
+All units without in-suite storage should have access to a storage unit in the parkade. - (c) A multi-purpose indoor amenity space appropriate in size for the scale of the project, with a wheelchair accessible washroom and kitchenette.
+Consider positioning this adjacent to the children's play area to enable parental supervision from the amenity room (S. 3.7.3); and - (d) A balcony for each unit with 1.8 by 2.7 m minimum dimensions (S. 4.3.2). - 1.14 The below-market units should be designed to the same standards of livability as the market rental units.